deanpcmad/lemonsqueezy/README.md

 # Retrieves a list of Subscription Invoices for a specified Store
 LemonSqueezy::SubscriptionInvoice.list store_id: 123

+# Retrieves a list of Subscription Invoices for a specified Subscription
+LemonSqueezy::SubscriptionInvoice.list subscription_id: 123

 # Retrieves a Subscription Invoice
 LemonSqueezy::SubscriptionInvoice.retrieve id: 123
 ```